 “Blessed is the man who walks not in the counsel of the ungodly, nor stands in the path of sinners, nor sits in the seat of the scornful; But his delight is in the law of the Lord, and in His law he meditates day and night.
 He shall be like a tree planted by the rivers of water, that brings forth its fruit in its season, whose leaf also shall not wither; and whatever he does shall prosper.”

-This passage holds such promise.
+These encouraging Bible verses for men hold such promise.
 For the man who rejects godlessness and follows the ways of the Lord, tremendous blessings follow.

 The imagery here that describes the man who puts his delight in the Lord is powerful.
 Just like a giant tree, this type of man will be fruitful, steadfast, alive and thriving.
 He will not wither when the heat of trying times comes.